Hasan Namir

-Hasan Namir (born 1987) is an Iraqi-Canadian writer, whose debut novel God in Pink won the Lambda Literary Award for Gay Fiction at the 28th Lambda Literary Awards.
+Hasan Namir is an Iraqi-Canadian writer.

 Born in Iraq in 1987, Namir moved to Canada with his family at age 11.
 He is a graduate of Simon Fraser University, and lives in Vancouver, British Columbia.
 God in Pink, a novel about a gay man living in Baghdad during the Iraq War, was published by Arsenal Pulp Press in 2015.
-In 2019 he was named one of "19 Canadian writers to watch in 2019" by the CBC.
+The book won the 2016 Lambda Literary Award for Gay Fiction.
+In 2019, he was named one of "19 Canadian writers to watch in 2019" by the CBC.

 His poetry book War / Torn was released on April 10, 2019, and was shortlisted for a Stonewall Book Award in 2020.

+His work has also been featured on Huffington Post, Shaw TV, Airbnb, in the film God in Pink: A Documentary, Breakfast Television Toronto, CTV Morning Live Saskatoon.

+He is also the author of children’s book The Name I Call Myself (Arsenal Pulp Press, 2020), and the poetry collection Umbilical Cord (Book*Hug Press, 2021).
+His latest picture book, Banana Dream (Neal Pooks, 2023) is about a young boy who dreams about the taste of bananas, and was inspired by Namir’s own childhood.